VerifiedarXiv:2006.1123922 min

 Denoising Diffusion Probabilistic Models

-Destroy an image with noise, then learn the walk back.
+Destroy an image with noise, then learn to reverse it.

 The forward half throws an image into static and needs no learning at all.
-The whole model is one network trained to guess the noise.
+The model is a single network trained to guess the noise.
 Run it in reverse and a Gaussian blob turns into a picture.

 Explaining the paperDenoising Diffusion Probabilistic ModelsHo, Jain, Abbeel · UC Berkeley · NeurIPS 2020 · arXiv:2006.11239

 By 2020 the way to generate a sharp image was a GAN: pit a generator against a discriminator and hope the arms race converges.
 GANs made beautiful samples and were miserable to train, prone to collapsing onto a handful of outputs and to never quite settling.
-Likelihood models like autoregressive Transformers and flows trained more honestly but lagged on sample quality.
-There was an older, quieter idea sitting in the corner, diffusion probabilistic models, that nobody had ever pushed to high quality.
+Likelihood models like autoregressive Transformers and flows trained with a proper likelihood objective but lagged on sample quality.
+An older idea had been sitting unused since 2015, diffusion probabilistic models, that nobody had ever pushed to high quality.

-Start with the easy direction, the one that destroys information.
+The easy direction comes first: the one that destroys information.
 Call the clean image x0\mathbf{x}_0.
 The forward process (the paper also calls it the diffusion process) is a fixed Markov chain that adds a pinch of Gaussian noise at each of TT steps, producing a sequence of progressively noisier images x1,x2,,xT\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_T.
 Each step is one Gaussian:

-Read the two pieces.
+The expression has two pieces.
 The mean is the previous image shrunk by 1βt\sqrt{1-\beta_t}, a hair below one, so the signal fades a touch.
 The covariance is βtI\beta_t\mathbf{I}, a fresh splash of isotropic noise.
 The βt\beta_t are a fixed variance schedule, small numbers that say how much noise to add at step tt.
 They are not learned.
 In the paper βt\beta_t rises linearly from β1=104\beta_1 = 10^{-4} to βT=0.02\beta_T = 0.02 over T=1000T = 1000 steps.
-The shrink-then-add structure is deliberate: it keeps the total variance from blowing up, which is why this is called the variance-preserving setup.
+The shrink-then-add structure is deliberate, the variance-preserving setup: without the shrink, a thousand successive noise additions would pile variance on top of variance with no ceiling, while with it the total is pinned at one and every image decays into the same standard Gaussian, the one known distribution sampling will later start from.

-Chaining the steps gives the whole forward trajectory as a product of these Gaussians:
+Chaining the steps gives the forward trajectory as a product of these Gaussians:

 q(x1:Tx0):=t=1Tq(xtxt1)q(\mathbf{x}_{1:T} \mid \mathbf{x}_0) := \prod_{t=1}^{T} q(\mathbf{x}_t \mid \mathbf{x}_{t-1})